And as always, meeting and surpassing all audience expectations.

 Well, I want to see what you have to say for once, too.

-I have no Iranian politics.
+I have no opinions on Iranian politics.

 Good news coming.

-Why do I feel like I'm in this movie, Mars Attacks?
+Why do I feel like I'm in this movie Mars Attacks?

 You know how they talked in that movie?

-Sounds like a valley girl.
+And this little translator here sounds like a valley girl.

 All right, anyway, Andrea Mitchell.